jgenc/dotfiles/README.md

 ### Functions

-1. `goodnight` updates systems, saves `dnf` logs to a hidden directory in the Documents folder.
-Some time in the future I will do something wiht that data, but for now I am just harvesting it.
+1. `goodnight` updates system and saves `dnf` logs to a hidden directory in the Documents folder.
+Some time in the future I will do something with that data, but for now I am just saving it.
 2. `kitty-theme` changes the `kitty` terminal theme.
-Position argument is needed; `l` for the light theme and `d` for the dark theme
+Position argument is needed: `l` for the light theme and `d` for the dark theme
 3. `codeh` code here.
-Opens VSCode in cwd and dies
+Opens VSCode in cwd and kills terminal
 4. `minecraft` Opens a Minecraft Launcher.
 Machine specific, not really useful

 ### Extensions